 Norway's visitors often wonder what kind of food they should expect to find on their trip.
 Here's a brief overview of the kinds of meals you might have when traveling to Norway.

 Lamb is also frequently included in Norwegian cuisine.
 Fårikål, a dish made up of boiled mutton and cabbage served with boiled potatoes, is very popular in the country.
-Most of the food you'll find will be simply prepared and very lightly seasoned, since the culinary standard in Norway is to rely on the flavor of the foods themselves.
+Most of the food you'll find will be simply prepared and very lightly seasoned, since the culinary standard in Norway is to rely on the flavor of the food.
 Still, this causes many visitors to think Norwegian food is bland.

-For dinner, you can expect the aforementioned fish and red-meat meals.
+For dinner, you can expect the aforementioned fish and red meat meals.
 If you're eating out, your best bet for your budget may be visiting an all-you-can-eat buffet.
 These types of restaurants are fairly common throughout the country, and will give you the chance to try many different foods at once.

 Those on cruises in Norway won't want to miss dessert.
-Indulge in a sweet milk dish called gomme or rømmegrøt, which is a sour cream porridge.
+Indulge in a sweet milk dish called gomme or rømmegrøt, a sour cream porridge.
 Follow that with layer cake stuffed with whipped cream and jam and then pick between the pyramid of almond macaroon rings or iron-shaped cookies rolled into cones in classic Norwegian fashion.

 Onboard Hurtigruten Cruises

-On Hurtigruten Norwegian coastal cruises, your taste buds will be treated to "Norway's Coastal Kitchen," which is Hurtigruten's onboard dining that provides guests with the country's fresh, local ingredients from more than a hundred local suppliers along the coast.
+On Hurtigruten's Norwegian coastal cruises, your taste buds will be treated to Norway's Coastal Kitchen, our onboard dining that provides guests with the country's fresh, local ingredients from more than a hundred local suppliers along the coast.